NCDgov/ncd-site/_reports/1998/brief-amicus-curiae-of-the-national-council-on-disability-in-support-of-respondents-olmstead-v-l-c-htm.md

 ---
 **No. 98-536**

-In theSupreme Court of the United States\
+In the Supreme Court of the United States\
 October Term, 1998

 OLMSTEAD,